History of Deion Sanders in Timeline

 August 17, 2017: Offensive Coordinator at Trinity Christian-Cedar Hill

-On August 17, 2017, Deion Sanders became the offensive coordinator at Trinity Christian-Cedar Hill high school in Cedar Hill, Texas, where his sons played.
+On August 17, 2017, Deion Sanders switched coaching positions to become the offensive coordinator at Trinity Christian-Cedar Hill high school in Cedar Hill, Texas, where both his sons played.

-In 2017, Deion Sanders became the offensive coordinator for Trinity Christian High School, coaching his sons Shilo and Shedeur Sanders, as well as his eldest son Deion Jr.
+In 2017, Deion Sanders became the offensive coordinator for Trinity Christian High School, giving him the opportunity to coach his sons.

 2018: Appearance on Undercover Boss

-In 2018, Deion Sanders appeared in disguise on Undercover Boss on CBS, meeting with youth coaches and the less fortunate.
+In 2018, Deion Sanders appeared in disguise on Undercover Boss on CBS, meeting with youth coaches and those less fortunate.

 2020: Graduation from Talladega College